 Diabetes symptoms include nocturia and neuropathic pain which can make it difficult to sleep.

 Obesity and lack of exercise tends to aggravate the onset and severity of diabetes.
 Obesity can be prevented to a large extent if a person gets adequate sleep of more than 7 hours along with other precautions.
 People suffering from different types of sleep disorders experience fatigue and generally tend to remain dull and weak, as a result of which regular exercise becomes an impossibility.
 Slow-wave sleep has also been found to be important in maintenance of stable glucose levels.
 A University of Chicago study found that supressions of slow-wave sleep increases blood sugar levels, and the authors speculate that the decline in sleep quality in older adults may contribute to the increase in risk of diabetes.

 Apnea increases the risk of cardiovascular disease in diabetic patients.
 Diabetics have apnea in greater rates than non-diabetics, although this may be due to comorbidity with obesity.
-The International Diabetes Federation Task Force on Epidemiology and Prevention recommends that doctors check diabetic patients for apnea.

 Studies and researches have also shown that people with a sleep-related breathing disorder face an increased risk of diabetes later in life.
 A link between obstructive sleep apnea and early signs of diabetes has also been established.
 Doctors have also found that half of apnea patients have symptoms of a diabetes-related metabolic disorder.
 Some claim that short-term sleep loss causes glucose intolerance and hence a pre-diabetic state.
 A recent study concluded short sleep duration is a risk factor for diabetes independent of confounding factors.